omslice/OpenEscrow/README.md

 > All core flows are tested and production-grade.

-**For a detailed breakdown of all smart contract objects, functions, technical flows, and developer documentation, see [technical-overview.md](./technical-overview.md).**
+**For a detailed breakdown of smart contract architecture, lifecycle logic, and developer references, see [docs/technical-overview.md](./docs/technical-overview.md) and [docs/dev-reference.md](./docs/dev-reference.md).**

 ---